gkaldev/charts-in-apps-script/README.md

 charts-in-apps-script
 =====================

-Sample code that shows various ways of using the Charts service in Google Apps Script.
+This is a sample code that shows various ways of using the Charts service in Google Apps Script.

 Each file explores one of the following topics:
 * Using Apps Script to visualize Spreadsheet data